tytydraco/yessleep/out/The_House_That_Came_to_Birch_Street.md

 From my bedroom window, I barely caught a glimpse of it lumbering down the road.
 I couldn’t see all of it, but I was pretty sure it was a Victorian.

 Mom was already at work.
 She drove us to school whenever she wasn’t pulling an all-nighter at the diner.
 This happened more and more these days.
-She liked to say we were, ‘a little strapped.’
+She liked to say we were "a little strapped."
 A more apt description would be: dirt fucking poor.

 “Chloe . . . ?” my younger brother, Jake, whimpered from his bedroom.
 I hurried to check on him.
 He cracked his door open just enough for me to see his green eyes and the constellation of acne on his round nose.
 “I think it’s an earthquake.”